 Rankings and Recognitions

-The U.S. News & World Report 2013 edition of its “Best Colleges” guidebook ranks the university No. 2 on the list of top public schools in the South and includes JMU among colleges and universities that were most often cited by college presidents, provosts and admissions deans who were asked to identify up to 10 schools in their U.S. News ranking category where the faculty has a strong commitment to teaching.
-JMU is included in the magazine’s listing of schools where students are involved in undergraduate research and creative projects that result in original scholarly papers that can be formally presented on or off campus.
+The U.S. News & World Report 2014 edition of its “Best Colleges” guidebook ranks the university No. 2 on the list of top public schools in the South and includes JMU among colleges and universities that were most often cited by college presidents, provosts and admissions deans who were asked to identify up to 10 schools in their U.S. News ranking category where the faculty has a strong commitment to teaching.
+JMU is included in the magazine’s listing of schools where students are encouraged to engage in service learning in which they participate in required or for-credit volunteer work in the community.

-JMU ranks No. 38 on The Forbes Top 100 Best Buy Colleges 2012 special report.
+JMU ranks No. 168 on The Forbes Top Best Buy Colleges list for 2014.

-JMU’s commitment to becoming a model steward of the natural world was recognized with a Governor’s Environmental Excellence Award bronze medal in April 2013.
-JMU’s Institute for Stewardship of the Natural World was recognized for its learning outcomes and assessment work.
+JMU’s commitment to becoming a model steward of the natural world was recognized with a Governor’s Environmental Excellence Award silver medal in April 2014.
+JMU’s East Campus Hillside Naturalization Project was honored.

 JMU’s Alternative Break Program was the Break Away National Program of the Year for 2010.
 The award, which JMU also earned in 1999, recognizes the university’s commitment to active citizenship.